taektay/ee106/docs/source/lab8.rst

 Overview
 --------

-In this lab, we will put everything together and apply what we have learned so far in ROS on the real Turtlebot3 Burger.
+In this lab, we will put everything together and apply what we have learned so far in ROS on the real Turtlebot.
-The task is to use Turtlebot3 and perform left-wall following in a real-world environment without colliding with obstacles or walls and finally kicking the ball at the endpoint of the map.
+The task is to use Turtlebot and perform left-wall following in a real-world environment without colliding with obstacles or walls.

-The implemented ROS node of `Lab 7 <https://ucr-ee106.readthedocs.io/en/latest/lab7.html#>`_ will be used with proper modifications, to run onboard the Turtlebot3 to complete the navigation scenario.
+The implemented ROS node of `Lab 7 <https://ucr-ee106.readthedocs.io/en/latest/lab7.html#>`_ will be used with proper modifications, to run onboard the Turtlebot to complete the navigation scenario.
 In the end, a demonstration of the complete wall-following behavior will be performed for the system's evaluation.
-Each team will have one Turtlebot3 to work with and do the demonstration.
+Each team will have one Turtlebot to work with and do the demonstration.

 **A successful demo on Gazebo is required before any implementation on the real robot.**